 cream cheese frosting

 - Using a hand-held mixer or stand mixer with a paddle attachment beat together the butter and cream cheese on medium-high speed until well blended, smooth, and creamy.

 - Add in the vanilla extract.

 - Reducing the mixer speed to low, add in the sifted powdered sugar one cup at a time until completely mixed.
 If you feel the frosting needs to be thicker, add a little bit of powdered sugar until the desired consistency is achieved.

-- Frost cooled carrot cake cupcakes with cream cheese frosting using an offset spatula or a piping bag and a Wilton 1A piping tip.
-Using this piping tip and a thick layer of frosting, you will have enough to frost all the cupcakes.
+- Frost cooled carrot cake cupcakes with cream cheese frosting using an offset spatula or a piping bag and a Wilton 1A decorating tip.
+Using this decorating tip and a thick layer of frosting, you will have enough to frost all the cupcakes.
 If you plan to frost them with a thinner layer of frosting you can half this recipe.